icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 </details>

-But what do you have to do when Daenaerys will need to login again in a few days ?
+But what do you have to do when the authentication token of Daenaerys expires and she needs to login again?

 ## Login a user
-In iCure, the login flow is extremely similar to the registration.
+In iCure, the login flow is similar to the registration.
-Once Daenaerys token is expired, she will need to identify herself again by starting a new authentication process.
+Once Daenaerys's token is expired, she will need to authenticate again to iCure by starting the login process.

 As Daenaerys is not authenticated anymore, you have to create a new AnonymousMedTechApi instance.